btd/rollup-plugin-visualizer/README.md

 When you click on node it will hightlight nodes that are listed in tooltip (the files that imports current node).

+### Raw-data

+This template produce JSON output with raw data.
+Normally it should be used with CLI from this plugin.

+### List

+Output yml file with all the data, could be good idea to commit this file to track file changes.

 ## Options

 `filename` (string, default `stats.{ext depending template}`) - name of the file with diagram to generate